-Improving Asthma Care and Collaborating with Schools
+Improving Asthma Care

 The Utah Pediatric Partnership to Improve Quality (UPIQ) has partnered with the Utah Department of Health Asthma Program and the Utah School Nurses to offer this 12-month Learning Collaborative that kicks-off March 2013 with one to three in-office site visits followed by two Learning Sessions, periodic webinars and site visits.
 We will offer 25 points toward Part 4 Maintenance of Certification (MOC) for the American Board of Pediatrics and, likely, the American Board of Family Medicine.

 |Learning Session 2:||

 Improve outcomes for children and adolescents with asthma in participating practices and enhance collaboration with local school(s) and school nurse(s) to improve and coordinate asthma management.

 - Use QI strategies and tools to improve how consistently your practice provides the best care you can

 - Apply national guidelines for Asthma care to your patients and practice